Challenges for Reinforcement Learning in Quantum Circuit Design: Introduction

-This work focuses on the ML paradigm of reinforcement learning (RL), which is specifically designed to tackle highly complex sequential decision-making problems, and therefore particularly well suited for the task of building and improving quantum circuits gate-by-gate.
-Through this research, we aim to provide comprehensive insights into a variety of current challenges associated with quantum architecture search and optimization, and thereby intend to foster collaboration and innovation within the AI research community.
-However, in contrast to most related work, regarding RL in this context from a top-down perspective, with a specific use-case or objective to be optimized in mind, we approach this topic bottom-up instead.
-By dividing objectives of interest into their core challenges, we aim to shed light on improvements that need to be made to the RL algorithms applied to provide benefits to this field of research.
-Overall, we provide the following contributions: \begin{itemize} \item We formulate a generic framework for quantum circuit design using RL algorithms, capable of both placing and parameterizing gates within a circuit only limited by its corresponding quantum device (cf. Fig~\ref{fig:circuit-designer}). \item We motivate core challenges for RL that arise from Quantum Architecture Search and Quantum Circuit Optimization. \item We provide a state-of-the-art baseline comparison and point out weaknesses and strengths of varying approaches as well as current shortcomings that need to be addressed by future work. \end{itemize}
+Among other ML approaches, we find \textit{reinforcement learning} (RL) to be specifically suited for these objectives, learning tasks in various discrete and continuous sequential decision-making problems with temporal dependence, without the need for granular specification.
+Also, sophisticated mechanisms balancing exploration and exploitation provide a helpful foundation for discovering viable architectures.
+Through this research, we aim to provide comprehensive insight into various objectives associated with quantum circuit design, fostering collaboration and innovation within the AI research community.
+However, in contrast to most related work, we approach this topic bottom-up by dividing problems of interest into their core objectives, aiming to shed light on the challenges that current RL algorithms face in this field of research and laying the groundwork for all-embracing automated circuit design.
+Overall, we provide the following contributions: \begin{itemize} \item We formulate core objectives for reinforcement learning arising from quantum circuit design (QCD). \item We define \texttt{qcd-gym}, a generic RL framework for QCD to learn executing parameterized operations (cf. Fig.~\ref{fig:circuit-designer}). \item We demonstrate the challenges current state-of-the-art RL approaches face in QCD. \end{itemize}